 Last year, CUSA siphoned off FAU, FIU, Middle Tennessee and North Texas while the Sun Belt replenished with Texas State from the WAC and former FCS member Georgia State.

-For the third straight season, Arkansas State will kick off a campaign with a new head coach.
+For the fourth straight season, Arkansas State will kick off a campaign with a new head coach.
 Boise State plucked Bryan Harsin from the Red Wolves after leading the Jonesboro school to a 7-5 record during the regular season. in his only season at Jonesboro.
 For the second straight year, Arkansas State won its bowl game under interim head coach John Thompson.

 North Carolina offensive coordinator Blake Anderson was named the new head coach on December 19, becoming the 5th different head coach, and 7th coaching change, in 40 games when ASU kicks off its 2014 season.
 Steve Roberts was there for 9 years before resigning after the 2010 season with a 45-63 mark.

 All of those changes haven't exactly killed the program.
 Hugh Freeze (2011) and Gus Malzahn (2012) captured outright Sun Belt titles and Harsin's squad earned a share of the crown.
 The trio led the team to three straight GoDaddy.com bowl appearances.
 But the computer says the revolving door of head coaches will cost the Red Wolves in 2014 as it lower's expectations to a 5-7 finish.
 It doesn't help that 3 of the school's 4 non-conference games are against Tennessee, Miami (Fla.) and Utah State.
 However, 3 of the 4 projected conference losses are by less than a point to Louisiana-Monroe, South Alabama and Texas State, and 2 of those 3 games are in Jonesboro.

 Georgia Southern will begin its FBS chapter under the tutelage of former Sam Houston State head coach Willie Fritz.
 He was 40-15 in 4 years at Sam Houston State while leading that school to 3 trips to the FCS playoffs, including national championship game losses to North Dakota State in 2011 and 2012.
 His 2013 squad finished a 9-5 campaign with a second-round loss to Southeastern Louisiana.